 If we believe we can stop the ‘self’ nature with a simple little prayer, we are deceived.

 ‘Self’ is a huge powerful enemy entrenched within.
 It takes years of obedience in following Jesus to overcome.
 There will be great trials, setbacks, hardship and deprivation; but if we stay the course with patience, and continual obedience, Jesus will set us free.
 This won’t happen in a day, but a lifetime.
 The reward is the abundant life (John 10:10) Jesus promised us.

 The false god of religion

 Why did Jarrid fail?
 He succumbed to the lies of self, instead of following the truth.
 Jarrid allowed himself to be overcome, instead of being an overcomer.
 Although he faced the same trials we face (1 Corinthians 10:13), Jarrid believed his God was not powerful enough to overcome the darkness.
 He was right.
 His god was not powerful enough to overcome the darkness; because the god he followed was made in the image of man.
 It is the god made up through a mixture of religion and psychobabble that diminishes the cross and the power of Jesus; leading us down a road of despair and hopelessness.

 Christian leaders often promote this false god in the lie that all we can ever hope for is to live under the curse.
 We are called to live “above the curse”.

 A pastor once told me, “once an addict, always an addict.”
 Is this the reality Jesus died for; that all we can expect is to be saddled with sin and get used to it?
-What about victory?
-What about the overcoming life?
-What about the abundant Life Jesus promised in John 10:10, “The thief comes only in order to steal and kill and destroy.
-I came that they may have and enjoy life, and have it in abundance [to the full, till it overflows].”
+What about victory and the overcoming life?
+Is the abundant life Jesus promised in John 10:10, “The thief comes only in order to steal and kill and destroy.
+I came that they may have and enjoy life, and have it in abundance [to the full, till it overflows]. ” a lie?
 Few leaders live this way so have no authority to show others the path of the overcomer.